 - Dialectical behaviour therapy

-What is a learning disability is a question that might seem daunting at first.
-However, it doesn’t need to ruin your child’s life.
+A learning disability doesn’t need to ruin your child’s life.
 With proper assistance, Venture Academy can help get your child back on track academically.
-To find out if we’re right for your teen, call us today at 866.762.2211.
+To find out if we’re right for your teen, call us today at 866.762.2211 or fill out our online contact form.